dps923/winter2020/graded-work/assign4-professor.md

 <img class="border1" src="images/a4-prototype-food-search-4-result.png" alt="Search 4">

-Tapping "Save" adds the item to the list.
+Tapping "Save" adds the item to the food item list for the meal.

 <img class="border1" src="images/a4-prototype-food-search-5-end.png" alt="Search 5">